data-8/textbook/_build/chapters/10/3/Empirical_Distribution_of_a_Statistic.md

 ### Statistic
 In many situations, we will be interested in figuring out the value of an unknown parameter.
-For this, we will rely on data from a large random sample from the population.
+For this, we will rely on data from a large random sample drawn from the population.

 A *statistic* (note the singular!) is any number computed using the data in a sample.
 The sample median, therefore, is a statistic.